 New to the Hobby

-I created this page to give those new to the hobby an idea of all the pieces of the hobby.
+We created this page to give those new to the hobby an idea of all the items we use in the hobby.
 There’s more to it than just getting a detector.
 Some of the basic pieces are:

 These are some of the basics of the hobby.
 You don’t have to have all these items to start out.
 It does make it easier once you have them.
 Take a minute and look at each one.

 Detector: The detector is the most costly of the items in this hobby.
 When it comes to detectors there are lots of choices.
-You can pay anywhere from $185.00 upwards to a $10,000.00.
-The more you pay the more features you get.
-Some of the higher end models can even give you a good idea of the size of the target and GPS.
-We urge you to talk to us about your detector needs.
-There is a unit for every budget.
-832-928-9135
+Quality detectors start at $279 and can go to $1500 or more.
+The more you pay, the more features you get.
+Some of the higher end models can even give you a good idea of the size of the target and what coin it is.
+We have both land detectors and submersible underwater detectors.
+We can help you find the best detector for your needs and budget,

 Headphones: Headphones are not required as detector’s have a built in speaker.
 There are benefits to using headphones.
 Headphones require less power from your detector - using headphones will make the detector’s batteries last longer.
-Using headphones also helps you’ll attract less attention.
+Using headphones also helps you attract less attention.
 Another benefit to headphones is that you’ll be able to hear the signals better.
 Some targets produce weak signals depending on how deep they are; headphones help pick up on these faint signals.
-Prices on headphones range from $29.95 to over $100.00.
-I started out with cheap headphones and soon got a pair of Killer B headphones.
-The Killer Bs have a volume control and are very comfortable.
-There are many variations of the Killer Bs.
+Prices on headphones range from $29.95 to over $175.00.
+There are wired headphones and now even wireless headphones like the Garrett MS-3 wireless set.
+These are used for land hunting, or you can get a waterproof set for underwater use like the Gray Ghost Amphibians.

 Digging Tools: There are many varieties of digging tools.
-Some people new to the hobby start out with a gardening tool from the local hardware store and soon move up to a sturdier digging tool such as the Lesche Digging Tool.
-We carry the full line of Lesche products from hand diggers to shovels.
-The Lesche Standard Digging tool makes easy work of retrieving the target from the ground and they’re built to last.
-I’ve been using the Lesche Standard Digging tool for over two years it still performs as good as the day I got it.
+Some people new to the hobby start out with a gardening tool from the local hardware store and soon move up to a sturdier digging tool such as the Lesche or Nokta Digging Tool.
+We carry multiple models from various manufacturers from hand diggers to shovels.
+A quality digging tool will hold up to the thousands of targets one may dig over the course of a year.

 Finds Pouch: The Finds Pouch is where you put your new found treasures and your trash.
 You will dig some trash!
-An old buried coke can sounds just like a coin unless you’re using one of the imaging detectors that show the approximate size of the target you’ll be digging;n otherwise you will dig cans from time to time.
+An old buried coke can sounds just like a coin unless you’re using one of the imaging detectors that show the approximate size of the target you’ll be digging, you will dig cans from time to time.
 Pull Tabs ring up just like a gold ring ...so you’ll dig some pull tabs also.
 Wear a Finds Pouch to put the trash and the good stuff in.
-Find an old belt and wear your Finds Pouch, your Lesche Digging Tool and your Pin Pointer.
+Find an old belt and wear your Finds Pouch, your Digging Tool and your Pin Pointer.
 We like the Gray Ghost Catch All and the Garrett All Terrain Pouch

 These items are not required but fill the list as standard gear for a detectorist.